chaoss/metrics/activity-metrics/pull-requests-closed.md

 # Pull Requests Closed

 ## 1. Description
-What is the number of closed pull requests?
+The number of closed pull requests

 ## 2. Use Cases